schollz/find3/doc/cli-scanner.md

 To use the scanner, your syntax will be

 ```
-$ docker exec scanner sh -c "find3-cli-scanner ..."
+$ docker exec scanner sh -c "find3-cli-scanner -device DEVICE -family FAMILY -bluetooth -wifi -forever"
 ```

-where "`...`" are the flags.
-Use `-help` to see which flags are available.
+where `DEVICE` is the name of your device and `FAMILY` is the name of your family.
+The flags `-bluetooth/-wifi` specifiy whether or not to use bluetooth/wifi.
+Use `-help` to see other options.

 You can start/stop the image using